IBM/BluePic/Docs/CloudFunctions.md

 These can be extremely helpful for debugging Cloud Functions actions.
 Since you cannot connect a debugger with breakpoints to an Cloud Functions action, excessive use of print() statements and using early `return` values at interim steps are your best routes for debugging values during Cloud Functions development - just be sure to remove or comment-out your debug `return` statements before making the actions live for production use.

-Fortunatly, the [CloudFunctions editor](https://console.ng.bluemix.net/openwhisk/editor) allows for running debugging tests quickly on a specific action.
+Fortunately, the [CloudFunctions editor](https://console.ng.bluemix.net/openwhisk/editor) allows for running debugging tests quickly on a specific action.

 ## Debugging Actions & Flow